VitorHUM/short-cuts/README.md

 ## The game

-To start, the player enters his name and selects a difficulty, player lives and the difficulty of the questions vary according to the difficulty selected previously.
+To start, the player enters his name and selects a difficulty, player lives and the difficulty of the questions vary according to the difficulty selected.

 <p align="center">
   <img src="https://i.imgur.com/S0qeDmd.png" alt="Game main menu"/>